Last updated on: June 29th, 2022

 Personal and Family Responsibility Leave

-An employee who has been in continuous employment with the same employer for at least 90 days is entitled to unpaid leave up to 5 days in a year to the extended leave is necessary for the health of the employee or for the employee to meet his or her family responsibilities in relation to a family member.
-Employment Standards Code,§ 53.9832
+An employee who has been in continuous employment with the same employer for at least 90 days is entitled to unpaid leave up to 5 working days in a year until the extended leave is necessary for the health of the employee or for the employee to meet his or her family responsibilities in relation to a family member.

 Bereavement Leave

 An employee who has been in continuous employment with the same employer for at least 90 days is entitled to unpaid leave for up to 3 days in case of the death of an immediate or extended family member.
-The leave shall be available for the employee’s pregnancy, or their spouse’s or common-law partner’s pregnancy ends in other than live birth and a person’s pregnancy ends in other than live birth and the employee would have been a parent of that child.
-This expansion includes the end of pregnancy due to miscarriage, stillbirth, and abortion.
-Employment Standards Code,§ 53.983.
+Bereavement leave can be taken after a pregnancy loss.
+A pregnancy loss is any situation where a pregnancy ends other than in a live birth.

 Domestic Violence Leave

-An employee and the employee who has been in continuous employment with the same employer for at least 90 days are entitled to unpaid leave up to 10 days, in cases where the employee, employee’s dependent child, or a protected adult who resides with the employer is subject to domestic violence.
-Employment Standards Code,§ 53.981.
+Employees who have been employed for at least 90 days with the same employer shall be entitled to unpaid leave for up to 10 working days, in cases where the employee, the employee’s dependent child, or a protected adult who resides with the employee is subject to domestic violence.

 Citizenship Ceremony Leave

-An employee who has been in continuous employment with the same employer for at least 90 days is entitled to unpaid leave up to half a day for attending a citizenship ceremony.
-Any leave days not used by the employee will not be carried forward into a new calendar year.
-Employment Standards Code,§ 53.984.
+An employee who has been in continuous employment with the same employer for at least 90 days is entitled to unpaid leave for up to half a day to attend a citizenship ceremony.
+Employees are only eligible for the leave only when they have Canadian citizenship.

 Critical Illness Leave